Discover the hidden treasure to weight management: sea vegetables.

 The Dietary Guidelines recommend eating about 2 ½ cups of vegetables each day.
-In addition to “land” veggies, go ahead and add a sea vegetable to your plate, too.
-Here’s a list to help you get started along with some tips to help you add sea vegetables to recipes your family enjoys.
-Try my favorite Seaside Butter Cookies avaivlable by downloading Eat Healthy Homemade Meals, a FREE app available from iTunes and Google Play.
+In addition to “land” veggies, go ahead and add sea vegetables to your plate, too.
+Here’s a list to help you get started along with some tasty tips for adding sea vegetables to your family’s favorite foods and recipes.

 - Kelp – Slightly salty, fresh and an excellent flavor enhancer.
 Has the ability to make the food it is cooked with softer and more digestible.

 - Wakame – Subtly, sweet flavor and satiny texture.
 Delicious and expands a lot when rehydrated.

 - Dulse – Chewy texture and umami flavor.
 It has the highest iron content of any sea vegetable.